MileHacker Logo

 Continuing Development

 His philosophy, industrial development intertwined with education and social welfare, profoundly shaped Nantong's character.
 His legacy is apparent in the city's institutions, parks, and even its city planning.
-The city's textile industry, pioneered by Zhang Jian, flourished and became a cornerstone of Nantong’s economy, influencing its cultural identity through crafts like blue calico printing.
+The city's textile industry, pioneered by Zhang Jian, flourished and became a cornerstone of Nantong’s economy, influencing its heritage identity through crafts like blue calico printing.
 Throughout the 20th century, Nantong continued to develop as an industrial hub, enduring periods of war and political change.
-Today, it is a modern city preserving the memory of its visionary founder while embracing future economic growth and technological advancement.
-This historical depth a rich backdrop for any visitor, offering layers of discovery beyond typical tourist attractions.
+Today, it is an up-to-date city preserving the memory of its visionary founder while embracing future economic growth and technological advancement.
+This ancient depth a rich backdrop for any visitor, offering layers of discovery beyond the normal tourist attractions.

 Textile Heritage